breatheco-de/content/src/content/lesson/python-for-datascience.md

 bytes_var = b"Hello"
 ```

-In addition to these basic types, Python also offers modules and libraries defining other more specialized data types.
+In addition to these basic types, Python also offers modules and libraries that define other, more specialized data types.

 ### Operators